-Mikhail: I registered an LLC just for this game, as it was necessary to conclude an agreement.
+Mikhail: I registered an LLC just for Sea Dogs To Each His Own game, as it was necessary to conclude an agreement.
 It was like this: we worked, released various patches, and gradually prepared to make the game.
 Then we made a design document and in the summer of 2010, we sent it to Akella.
 And we received a response in which they showed their interest and invited us to negotiations.
 There we agreed on certain things, and I returned and registered the company.

 Volodymyr: Can you tell us what things you agreed on?

 Mikhail: Yes.
 First, we showed and told what we were going to do.
 We wanted to create two characters at once, but we were offered to start with one for now.
-We agreed that we are finishing, and they will release the game if everything is fine.
+We agreed that we are finishing, and they will release Sea Dogs: To Each His Own game if everything is fine.
 There was no talk about Steam back then.
 They gave us Eduard Zaitsev to help us.
-And then, in the process, a person who was responsible for us suggested that we launch on Steam.
+And then, in the process, a person who was responsible for us suggested that we launch Sea Dogs on Steam.
 It was 2012, about six months before the release.
 Since none of us knew anything about Steam, it took us a little time to study this issue.

 Volodymyr: As far as I understood from an interview with Eduard Zaitsev, in 2008 he stopped working with Akella and then collaborated with other companies.
-How did it happen that in 2011 he was making builds and helped you?
+How did it happen that in 2011 he was making Sea Dogs To Each His Own builds and helped you?

 Mikhail: Well, it was not 2011, but 2010 or 2009.
 Whether he worked with Akella then or not, I didn’t know, maybe he was asked to or something like this.
 Then he was still working on the Sea Dogs 4, maybe Akella sent him to us.
 He was just helping and many thanks to him for that.

-Volodymyr: At the beginning of 2012, when there was no Steam yet, and you continued to work on the game, did you do it at your own expense or at the expense of Akella?
+Volodymyr: At the beginning of 2012, when there was no Steam yet, and you continued to work on Sea Dogs To Each His Own game, did you do it at your own expense or at the expense of Akella?
 And what was your release plan?

 Mikhail: We did it at our own expense.
 It was even spelled out in the ToR.
-But we agreed that if the game starts, then Akella will compensate me with royalties for my expenses.
+But we agreed that if the Sea Dogs: To Each His Own game starts, then Akella will compensate me with royalties for my expenses.

 Volodymyr: Can you tell us about the financial conditions that you agreed with Akella?

 Mikhail: According to the non-disclosure agreement, I can't tell you the details.
-Well, everything is standard there: they sell the game, we get some kind of royalty, an agreement on the alienation of copyright.
+Well, everything is standard there: they sell the Sea Dogs To Each His Own game, we get some kind of royalty, an agreement on the alienation of copyright.

 Volodymyr: I wonder how much the development of Sea Dogs: To Each His Own cost?
 Did you consider how much money was spent on development?

 Mikhail: In fact, I never really considered it and didn’t even figure it out.
 The fact is that people did the biggest part of the work with enthusiasm, and no one asked for money.
-We did the work together and decided that if something came of it, we would share the profit equally.
+We did the work on Sea Dogs To Each His Own together and decided that if something came of it, we would share the profit equally.

 Mikhail: Probably not.
 In fact, more moral satisfaction.
 I can’t tell you the numbers, but you can’t live on them, especially if you divide by 7 people.
 At the moment, this cannot be turned into a job.

 Mikhail: I do woodworking full time: we make furniture, we build houses.
-And for the last 17 years, this has brought me the main income, from which, to be honest, I entered the game.
+And for the last 17 years, this has brought me the main income, from which, to be honest, I entered Sea Dogs To Each His Own game.

 Volodymyr: What are your future plans regarding Sea Dogs: To Each His Own?
 I saw that you had a big update.

 Mikhail: Yes, we released for the second time.
 The time has changed a little, it has become easier to work with the engine because new talented guys have appeared.
-We have a lot of plans.
+We have a lot of plans regarding Sea Dogs To Each His Own.
 If from the nearest, then this is a patch that has been released so far in a beta test.
 We also wanted to add private messages, local movement without access to the global map, and many other things.
 Well, these and other things need to be tested.
 Now we are already developing another character Diego, which we have been promising for a long time.
 Well, there are many other things that I won’t tell you about since soon there will be announcements on Steam and our forum.

 Volodymyr: When do you plan to release Diego on Steam?